1. Simple SIR model with gamma distributed lengths of stay

 3. Waiting time distribution

-Current available distribution in this package including:
+Current available distributions in this package including:

 d_exponential(rate)